Danielle Smith: Career as Calgary Herald columnist and talk radio host

-Provincial politics
+Early provincial political career (2009–2015)

+During the 2006 PC leadership election, Smith supported Ted Morton.
+Morton lost to Ed Stelmach, and Smith became increasingly disillusioned with what she called Stelmach's "free-spending ways".
+She cited the 2008 provincial budget as the point where she determined that Stelmach's government had 'lost its way'.

 Wildrose Party

 Smith quit the PC party in 2009 and joined the Wildrose Alliance.
 The Tories sent MLA Rob Anderson, one of the more fiscally conservative members of their caucus, to talk Smith out of it.
 Years later, Smith recalled that Anderson told her that despite the Tories' reckless spending and unwillingness to listen to the backbench, they were the only credible centre-right party in the province.
 Smith refused to stay, saying that there was no hope of restoring Alberta to fiscal sanity under the Tories, and that the Wildrose was the only credible chance at electing a fiscally conservative government.
 As far as she was concerned, she told Anderson, "This (Tory) government is beyond redemption.
 It's out of control."

 Later that year, Smith was recruited by Wildrose officials to run for the leadership of the party.
 During the course of the leadership campaign outgoing leader Paul Hinman won in a by-election in the riding of Calgary-Glenmore.
 His win meant he was one of four in the Wildrose caucus; by the time Smith was elected leader on October 17, 2009, support for the party had quadrupled since the 2008 election.
 After Smith was elected leader, support for the Wildrose Party continued to grow.
 Smith convinced three PCs who served in government to cross the floor to join the Wildrose Party: Rob Anderson and Heather Forsyth, and later Guy Boutiller.

 In early 2011, she was featured in an episode of CBC Television's Make the Politician Work.